PrayogaBoedihartoyo/PrayogaBoedihartoyo/README.md

 - 🌱 I’m currently learning about everything.
 - 🤔 I’m looking for help with how to be not useless.
 - 💬 Ask me about anything, I am happy to help.
-- ⚡️ Fun-Fact: I have a degree in civil engineering
+- ⚡️ Fun-Fact: I have a degree in civil engineering.
 - 📫 How to reach me: praayoga28@gmail.com

 <h3 align="left">Languages and Tools:</h3>